FormidableLabs/react-fast-compare/README.md

 All tests carried out locally on a Macbook.
 The absolute values are much less important than the relative differences between packages.

-Benchmarking [source code](https://github.com/FormidableLabs/react-fast-compare/blob/master/spec/tests.js).
-React tests use both the generic tests and the react tests.
+Benchmarking source can be found [here](https://github.com/FormidableLabs/react-fast-compare/blob/master/spec/tests.js).
+Each "operation" consists of running all relevant tests.
+The React benchmark uses both the generic tests and the react tests; these runs will be slower simply because there are more tests in each operation.

 ### Generic Data